Last amended at the online CAS AGM on 14 May 2022.

 10] The Secretary-Treasurer shall, on demand of any member, furnish the list of the membership of CAS.

-- President – elected every two years
+a) President – elected every two years

-- Immediate Past President – ex-officio, with office tenure of two years
+b) Immediate Past President – ex-officio, with office tenure of two years

-- Two Vice Presidents – elected annually
+c) Two Vice Presidents – elected annually

-- Secretary-Treasurer – elected for three years
+d) Secretary-Treasurer – elected for three years

-- Chairman of the Programme Committee – elected annually
+e) Chair of the Programme Committee – elected annually

-- Four Members at Large – elected annually and eligible for re-election.
+g) At least four Members at Large – elected annually and eligible for re-election.
 As far as is possible, these should be nominated with due consideration for the balance of different disciplines and geographical areas on the Executive as a whole.

-- Graduate student representative – elected annually.
+h) One MA student and one PhD student representative – elected annually.
 All bona fide students shall be eligible for nomination and in the event that the student representative graduates during the term of his/her mandate, he/she shall complete his/her term of office.

 13] In case of death or resignation of a member of the Executive the President will fill the vacancy ad interim until a proper election by mail can be held.
-In case of death or resignation of the president, the Vice President assumes his / her duties until the next annual meeting.
-The President is further empowered, as the need arises, to appoint representatives for the Association on outside bodies, or to substitute for himself / herself; with the proviso that he / she shall report on such appointments to the general meeting.
+In case of death or resignation of the president, the Vice President assumes his/her duties until the next annual meeting.
+The President is further empowered, as the need arises, to appoint representatives for the Association on outside bodies, or to substitute for himself/herself; with the proviso that he/she shall report on such appointments to the general meeting.

 14] Retiring presidents of CAS shall form an Advisory Board, with an individual tenure of three years, in addition to two year tenure on the Executive in the capacity of the immediate Past President.
 The Advisory Board, of which the senior member will be chair, will act as a body for the Executive to consult when the latter deems necessary.
 The Board, as a group, may introduce recommendations at general meetings of CAS.
 The Advisory Board shall normally receive the agenda and minutes of all Executive Meetings, which they may, if they so desire, attend, without the right to vote.